Ravel Morrison: Style of play

+Throughout his career, a number of people within the game have come forward to laud Morrison's ability.
 Lazio director Igli Tare said in October 2015 that Morrison "has undoubted quality and is world class, as well as being a little mad".
 Sir Alex Ferguson stated "My first and lasting memory of Ravel as a young lad was that he [always] got time and space.
 He's always available to be on the ball, so unusual for a young lad of his age."
 FourFourTwo writer Alasdair Mackenzie predicted that with a more humble approach, Morrison could become a favourite of the Lazio fans, who had previously revered other eccentric players such as Paul Gascoigne and Paolo Di Canio.

-While Morrison's former Manchester United teammate Rio Ferdinand named Morrison as the most talented young player that he had seen, his manager at West Ham, Sam Allardyce, said in 2017 that he considered Morrison to be "the biggest waste of talent" he had worked with.
+Morrison's former Manchester United teammate Rio Ferdinand named Morrison as the most talented young player that he had seen, his manager at West Ham, Sam Allardyce, said in 2017 that he considered Morrison to be "the biggest waste of talent" he had worked with.
 Writing for The Guardian in 2011, journalist Daniel Taylor described him as a player with "balance, speed, control, vision, flair, strong on either foot, an eye for a pass and a prolific scorer".

+In a 2020 interview with The Times, Wayne Rooney stated "I remember watching Ravel Morrison thinking he had everything required for a player in his position.
+He was brilliant.
+He was confident.
+He nutmegged Nemanja Vidic three times in the space of a minute in one training game.
+But he struggled with lifestyle and his environment which was sad for him — because I saw Paul Pogba come through, Jesse Lingard, all these players and Ravel was better than any of them by a country mile."

+Pogba himself later confirmed “Let me tell you: Ravel is the best player of my generation that I have seen, no doubt.
+I saw stuff Neymar was doing at Santos — Ravel was doing that.
+In a way I feel sorry, but at the same time players have this responsibility — and he knows it.
+He realises that if he had to make it again, he wouldn’t make the same choices he’s made in the past years.”